JonathanGribe/EntraID_projects/entra_project_1/entra_project_1_ReadMe.md

 # Purpose

+This is a entry-level Microsoft Entra ID lab and designed to provide intial exposure to the Entra ID/Microsoft 365 admin portal.
+It is designed to be able to practice basic
+Entra skills (listed below) in a way that is fun and engaging.

 **1. Gain familiarity with both the Microsoft Entra ID and Microsoft 365 admin portals**

 **2. Practice basic Entra ID concepts including:**